galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > Some high-throughput sequencers generate sequence fragments of uniform length, but others can contain reads of widely varying lengths.
 Even within uniform length libraries some pipelines will trim sequences to remove poor quality base calls from the end or the first $n$ bases if they match the first $n$ bases of the adapter up to 90% (by default), with sometimes $n = 1$.
 >
-> This graph shows the distribution of fragment sizes in the file which was analysed.
-In many cases this will produce a simple graph showing a peak only at one size, but for variable length FASTQ files this will show the relative amounts of each different size of sequence fragment.
+> This plot shows the distribution of fragment sizes in the file which was analysed.
+In many cases this will produce a simple plot showing a peak only at one size, but for variable length FASTQ files this will show the relative amounts of each different size of sequence fragment.
 >
 > #### Adapter Content
 >
 > ![Adapter Content](../../images/quality-control/adapter_content.png "Adapter Content")
 >
-> The plot shows a cumulative percentage count of the proportion of your library which has seen each of the adapter sequences at each position.
-Once a sequence has been seen in a read it is counted as being present right through to the end of the read so the percentages only increases as the read length goes on.
+> The plot shows the cumulative percentage of reads with the different adapter sequences at each position.
+Once an adapter sequence is seen in a read it is counted as being present right through to the end of the read so the percentages increases with the read length.
 Only adapters specific to the library type are searched.
 >
 > Ideally Illumina sequence data should not have any adapter sequence present.
 But with when using long read, some of the library inserts are shorter than the read length resulting in read-through to the adapter at the 3' end of the read.
 This is more likely to occur with RNA-Seq libraries where the distribution of library insert sizes is more varied and likely to include some short inserts.
 In the example below, a high quality RNA-Seq library have a small percentage of the library with inserts smaller than 150bp:
 >